Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsubsection{Diffusion Encoder}

-The diffusion encoder extracts the popularity influence according to information diffusion, which is represented as diversity affected by spreading nodes' degrees.
-We propose a Citation-aware Triplet Graph Contrastive Learning method to extract the trunk of spreading in the dynamic graph.
-In various snapshots, \textit{paper} nodes are selectively omitted with probability, which are weighted by their normalized global citations within the local subgraph.
-Lowly-cited \textit{paper} nodes are dropped for the positive view $z^{pos}$, as they contribute less to spreading.
-Conversely, for the negative view $z^{neg}$, highly-cited \textit{paper} nodes are dropped, as they significantly impact the graph semantics.
-For every sample, we contrast them solely with their augmented views to preserve their unique characteristics from the diffusion perspective.
-Through this approach, we amplify diffusion influence in the graph structure.
+The diffusion encoder captures the influence of popularity based on information diffusion, which is characterized by diversity affected by the degrees of spreading nodes.
+To extract the trunk of spreading, we propose a Citation-aware Triplet Graph Contrastive Learning method.
+We employ citation/degree-aware node-dropping \cite{xu2022ccgl, he2023h2cgl} as the graph augmentation technique.
+In different snapshots, apart from the target \textit{paper} node, all other \textit{paper} nodes are selectively omitted with probability, which is weighted by their normalized global citations within the local subgraph.
+Lowly-cited \textit{paper} nodes are excluded for the positive view $z^{pos}$ since they contribute less to spreading.
+Conversely, for the negative view $z^{neg}$, highly-cited \textit{paper} nodes are omitted, given their significant impact on the graph semantics.
+This approach amplifies the influence of diffusion in the graph structure.
 Contrasted with original sample $z^{ori}$, the diffusion loss $\mathcal{L}_{dif}$ is:

 where $sim(\cdot)$ is the similarity function like dot product and $\tau$ is the temperature parameter.